-The two additional years of information — 2013 and 2014 — was recently posted by a data analytics company managed by lawyers for the plaintiffs in a massive lawsuit against the opioid industry.
+The two additional years of information — 2013 and 2014 — was recently posted by a data analytics company working on behalf of the plaintiff’s lawyers in a massive lawsuit against the opioid industry.

 “In excess of 100 billion pills is simply jaw-dropping,” said Peter J. Mougey, a lawyer for the plaintiffs from Pensacola, Fla.
 “The data demonstrates that every community in the country has been negatively impacted.”

 The newly released data, which traces the path of pills from manufacturers and distributors to pharmacies across the country, confirms again that six companies distributed the vast majority of the pain pills.

 McKesson Corp., Cardinal Health, Walgreens, AmerisourceBergen, CVS and Walmart accounted for 76 percent of the oxycodone and hydrocodone pills that were shipped between 2006 and 2014, according to an analysis by The Post.
 The new data will be added to the database of pills previously published by the The Post.

 Three manufacturers still accounted for 85 percent of the pills: SpecGx, a subsidiary of Mallinckrodt; Actavis Pharma; and Par Pharmaceutical, a subsidiary of Endo Pharmaceuticals.

 The volume of pills distributed skyrocketed as the epidemic claimed more lives.
 From 2006 through 2014, more than 130,000 Americans died from prescription opioids.